MaxHalford/eaopt/docs/contributing.md

 ## Editing the documentation

 - The documentation is built with [mkdocs](https://mkdocs.readthedocs.io).
+- Each page has an associated markdown file in the `docs/` folder.
 - You can `mkdocs serve` to enable live editing of the documentation.